Nodeclipse/www.nodeclipse.org/features.md

 ---
 layout: home
-title: Nodeclipse -- Features
+title: Nodeclipse & Enide -- Features
 ---

-# Features
+# Nodeclipse & Enide Features

+More detailed and more recent features are at [history page](history).

 ## Node.js and JavaScript Features